 Also known as HTTP callbacks, webhooks also link applications but are not code-based.
 Instead, webhooks are event-based, requiring programming modules within each subsystem triggered by third-party services.
 The administration is only warned when a specific event occurs, or changes are made.

-WHAT ARE THE ADVANTAGES AND DISADVANTAGES OF SYSTEM INTEGRATION?
+WHAT ARE THE ADVANTAGES AND DISADVANTAGES OF Kentucky SYSTEM INTEGRATION?

-The Implementation of an integrated system has many advantages and disadvantages, including
+The Implementation of a Kentucky integrated system has many advantages and disadvantages, including

 Enhanced Productivity: The essential benefit that data integration offers is functionality that promotes operational productivity and efficiency.
 Internal and external communication is crucial for a successful operation, from contacting suppliers to placing orders and fulfilling customer inquiries.
 Manually managing the supply chain takes a lot of time and effort from a large team of employees.
 However, an integration solution minimizes human errors and the time required for data formatting through automatic translation and transmission.
 This allows employees to invest their time in other business processes and project management.

 Optimized data management software is intended to improve the operational functions within a company.
 However, without a Kentucky system integrator, the company spends a more extended amount of time analyzing the various solutions individually.
 An integrated information system enables users to examine the entire software via a standard data format and gives management a clearer perspective on their overall performance.